austince/flink-ci-flink/docs/dev/table/connectors/filesystem.md

         <td><h5>sink.partition-commit.policy.kind</h5></td>
         <td style="word-wrap: break-word;">(none)</td>
         <td>String</td>
         <td>Policy to commit a partition is to notify the downstream application that the partition has finished writing, the partition is ready to be read. metastore: add partition to metastore.
-Only work with hive table, it is empty implementation for file system table. success-file: add '_success' file to directory.
+Only hive table supports metastore policy, file system manages partitions through directory structure. success-file: add '_success' file to directory.
 Both can be configured at the same time: 'metastore,success-file'. custom: use policy class to create a commit policy.
 Support to configure multiple policies: 'metastore,success-file'.</td>
     </tr>
     <tr>
         <td><h5>sink.partition-commit.policy.class</h5></td>